YinHK-gameDev/unity-learn/build & publish/README.md

 ## Build & publish

 ### Reduce project complexity and size
-- Only store assets/code in your repository
+- Only **store assets/code in your repository**
-- Split your assets/code into smaller units, and put them in multiple Git or Nuget packages
+- **Split your assets/code into smaller units**, and put them in multiple Git or Nuget packages
-- Export the terrain and maps, along with the necessary textures, to your final project.
+- **Export the terrain and maps**, along with the necessary textures, to your final project.
 - You have a huge library of textures and vegetation models and materials.
-- you only export those to your level builder project (which may be separated from your prototype mechanics project, and so on).
+- you **only export those to your level builder project** (which may be separated from your prototype mechanics project, and so on).

 https://forum.unity.com/threads/how-do-you-organize-your-project-to-reduce-its-complexity-and-size.526687/

 ### Reducing the file size of your build

+#### Suggestions for reducing build size

+**Textures** \
+Textures usually take up the most space in the build.
+The first solution to this is to use compressed Texture formats.

+If that doesn’t reduce the file size enough, try to reduce the physical size (in pixels) of the Texture images.
+To do this without modifying the actual source content, select the Texture in the Project view, and in the Inspector window reduce the Max Size.

+**Meshes and Animations** \

+You can compress Meshes and imported Animation Clips so that they take up less space in your game file.
+To enable Mesh compression, select the Mesh, then in the Inspector window set the Mesh Compression to Low, Medium or High.
+Mesh and Animation compression uses quantization, which means it takes less space, but the compression can introduce some inaccuracies.
+Experiment with what level of compression is acceptable for your models.

+> Note that Mesh compression only produces smaller data files, and does not use less memory at run time.
+Animation keyframe reduction produces smaller data files and uses less memory at run time; generally you should always have it enabled.
+See documentation on Animation Clips for more information about this.

+**Reducing .NET library size** \

+Unity supports two .NET API compatibility levels.: .NET 4.x and .NET Standard 2.0.
+The .NET Standard 2.0 restricts you to a smaller subset of the .NET API, which can help keep size down.

 ![](./img/FileSizeOptimizationTexture.png)